There’s a lady who’s sure all that glitters is gold…

 Do You Have Questions About Copyright or Other Intellectual Property Rights?

 Our firm focuses on intellectual property and entertainment law, including copyright, trademark, and patent-related matters.
 We would be happy to discuss your matter with you.
-Contact us at (561) 953-9300 or complete our website form to schedule your free consultation.
+Contact us at (561) 953-9300 to schedule your free consultation.